 We reported on research suggesting that sad pieces of classical music frequently had the effect of improving people’s moods.
-So, we thought we’d help you along with some suggestions of sombre sound to put on your playlist.
+So, we thought we’d help you along with some suggestions of somber sound to put on your playlist.

 J.S.
 Bach, Come, Sweet Death

 The title alone makes clear that this won’t be a cheery work.
 Bach managed to express through the melody the desire for death and world-weariness.
 He contributed the song to a book of songs published by Georg Christian Schemelli in 1736.
 It has been reworked a number of times since, including in this recording by Leopold Stokowski.
-Stokowski set the melody for strings, before the orchestra joins in.
+Stokowski sets the melody for strings before the orchestra joins in.

 Wolfgang Amadeus Mozart, Requiem Mass in D minor

-Mozart left this work incomplete on his death on 5 December, 1791.
-Everyone knows it from the famous scene in “Amadeus,” where the genious rushes to compose the final sections on his deathbed.
+Mozart left this work incomplete on his death on 5 December 1791.
+Everyone knows it from the famous scene in “Amadeus,” where the genius rushes to compose the final sections on his deathbed.
 In reality, only the first movement was complete in full.
 Although indications parts of the remaining sections had been made by Mozart, it required the work of Joseph von Eybler and Franz Xaver Süssmayr to finish it.

-ludwig van Beethoven, String Quartet No. 14 in C minor
+Ludwig van Beethoven, String Quartet No. 14 in C minor

 Johannes Brahms, Horn Trio in E flat major